-FHA 203k mortgages are perfect for anyone looking to purchase a home for a number of reasons, but the most important is that when you buy your new home using one of these loans, you can customize your new home the way you want – and finance it into your mortgage.
-You get to do what you want – new paint, new appliances, new rugs – maybe remodel the kitchen before you move in.
+FHA 203k mortgages are a great option for home buyers because they allow you to customize your new home and finance it into your mortgage.
+The renovation possibilities with this product give you the freedom to remodel, including new paint, new appliances, new rugs, and more.
 The list goes on and on of what you can do.
-FHA 203k rehab mortgages allow for borrowers to buy a home and finance the cost of the renovations using the future value of the home – there is not another mortgage program out there that will allow you to do that!
+FHA 203k rehab mortgages allow for borrowers to buy a home and finance the cost of the renovations using the future value of the home.

-So find out how AnnieMac Renovation Lending can help you to buy and renovate your dream home using the FHA 203k renovation mortgage by filling out the Confidential Quick Quote form to the right or calling 877-790-0292.
+Find out how AnnieMac Renovation Lending can help you buy and renovate your dream home using the FHA 203k renovation mortgage.
+To get started, fill out the Confidential Quick Quote form to the right or calling 877-790-0292.

 Sample of a Purchase Using the FHA 203k mortgage:

 This describes a typical step-by-step application/mortgage origination process for a transaction involving the purchase and rehabilitation of a property.
 It explains the role of HUD, the mortgage lender, the contractor, the borrower, consultant, the plan reviewer, appraiser and the inspector.